Travel in Austria

 VIEWS

-The Votive Church is an architectural asset to the city of Vienna and is considered one of the most important churches in the world due to its Neo-Gothic architectural style.
-It is a stunningly beautiful church that sometimes does not receive the appreciation it deserves, despite being one of the first buildings constructed near the Ringstrasse.
+The Votive Church adds architectural value to the city of Vienna and ranks among the most important churches in the world due to its Neo-Gothic architectural style.
+It stuns with its beauty, though it sometimes does not receive the appreciation it deserves, despite being one of the first buildings constructed near the Ringstrasse.
 The Votive Church is also the second-tallest church in Vienna, right after St. Stephen’s Cathedral.

 Following twenty years of renovation, the Votive Church now radiates renewed splendor.
 Services are held on Sundays at 11:30 a.m. in multiple languages, so it’s possible to pass by and peek into the magnificent structure.
-Around the church, there is a wonderful park, and during the summer, comfortable chairs are scattered for the benefit of visitors.
+A wonderful park surrounds the church, and during the summer, comfortable chairs provide a place for visitors to relax.

 Why was the Votive Church built?

-The Votive Church was built after a serious event in the Habsburg monarchy, which, had it ended differently, could have led to a great disaster.
+A serious event in the Habsburg monarchy, which could have led to a great disaster if it had ended differently, prompted the construction of the Votive Church.
 It was built as a token of thanks to God after the failure of the assassination attempt on the Emperor in 1853.

 The assassination attempt took place near the Hofburg Palace as the Emperor was taking a leisurely walk along the ramparts, accompanied by one of his aides, Count Maximilian Karl Lamoral O’Donnell von Tyrconnell.
 As he was walking, one of the palace employees, a tailor’s assistant, lunged from behind and stabbed him with a long knife.
 Fortunately for the Emperor, his royal attire was lined with gold, which blunted the blow and prevented his immediate death.
 The Emperor was left bleeding but was quickly rushed to the palace and received the necessary medical treatment.
-The assassin, a Hungarian nationalist named János Libényi, was quickly and bravely apprehended by Count Maximilian and a passerby named Dr. Joseph Ettenreich and was executed in the following days.
+Count Maximilian and a passerby, Dr. Joseph Ettenreich, quickly and bravely apprehended the assassin, a Hungarian nationalist named János Libényi, who was executed in the following days.

-Count Maximilian was awarded a title of honor in the kingdom for his bravery, as was Dr. Ettenreich.
+The kingdom awarded Count Maximilian a title of honor for his bravery, and it similarly honored Dr. Ettenreich.

 After the assassination attempt, his brother Maximilian raised numerous donations from about 300,000 people from all over the empire for the construction of a magnificent votive church.